brettjrea/Debian_Install_NVM/README.md

 export NVM_DIR="$HOME/.nvm"
 [ -s "$NVM_DIR/nvm.sh" ] && \. "$NVM_DIR/nvm.sh"
 [ -s "$NVM_DIR/bash_completion" ] && \. "$NVM_DIR/bash_completion" &&
+nvm install LTS
 ```

-*If you can't copy and paste the above command, close and reopen the terminal to start using NVM and continue.*
+*You may need to close and reopen the terminal to start using NVM and re-run the following command to continue.*

 ```
 nvm install LTS